SnoringCatGames/scaffolder/README.md

 ### `Gs` AutoLoad and app setup

-All of the Scaffolder functionality is globally accessible through the `Gs` AutoLoad.
+All of the Scaffolder functionality is globally accessible through properties on the `Gs` AutoLoad.

 -   Define `Gs` as an AutoLoad (in Project Settings).
     -   It should point to the path `res://addons/scaffolder/src/ScaffoldConfig.gd`.